redhat-intel-ai-hackathon-raft-rag/data-processing/README.md

 # Overview
-Generative AI or RAG (Retrieval Augmented Generation) applications.
+Generative AI and RAG (Retrieval Augmented Generation) applications for https://redhat-intel.devpost.com.

 ## Problem
 Solving problem of the specific domain, like knowledge of the organizations or industries, is hard.